kylesmile1103/Learn-Frida/README.md

 > frida-ps -U

 This `-U` option means USB or remote device, so that we should see the processes of our Android device.

+## Mod our first Unity app

+This tutorial comes with a sample Unity app that designed for learning Frida, so let's begin by download the [apk file](a.com).